|

 - Shortages of food, medicines and other essential goods

-You don't need to bankrupt yourself in order to prepare for Y2K.
+You don't need to bankrupt yourself in order to prepare for emergencies.
 Some steps you can take to insure your family against these potential problems are:

 - Plan for heat and light (many inexpensive options)